 As you learned at the end of LP Workbook Three: Connection, making a strong connection to your Spiritual Ego (your soul, your higher self, your atman, etc.) requires that you engage in Flow Purification.
-As you learned in the previous workbook, and as explained in the SpiritWiki, flow purification is a connection practice used to “clear the pipes” so that your spiritual ego and bodily ego can connect and communicate as one.
+As you learned in the previous workbook, and as explained in the SpiritWiki, flow purification is a Connection Practice1 used to “clear the pipes” so that your spiritual ego and bodily ego can connect and communicate without blockage and interference.

 - sanitize the pipe.

 Since the gunk in the pipe consists of nothing more than wrong thoughts in your brain, scooping out the pipe means cleaning out and replacing wrong thought.
 On the LP, we scoop out and sanitize the pipe in a three-step process of recognize, root out, and replace.

 Step one, recognize the wrong thought in your brain.
 To recognize wrong thought, be mindful/pay attention to your thoughts.
 When a wrong thought comes up, recognize that it is there.
 It sounds trite, but it is important.
 If you do not recognize wrong thought, you will not do anything to root it out or replace it.
 If you do not root it out and replace it, it will remain embedded and buried just waiting to interfere with your flow.
 The first step therefore is to train yourself to recognize wrong thought.